Krásné Údolí: Etymology

 The name literally means 'beautiful valley' in both Czech and German and refers to its location.
-According to legend, this is how King Vladislaus II described the place when he was here hunting.
+According to legend, this is how King Vladislaus II described the place when he was there hunting.

 Geography

 Krásné Údolí is located about 18 km south of Karlovy Vary.
 The southeastern part of the municipal territory with the town proper lies in the Teplá Highlands.
 The northwestern part lies in the Slavkov Forest.
 The highest point is the hill U Odolenovických hranic at 739 m above sea level.
 Most of the municipal territory lies within the Slavkov Forest Protected Landscape Area.

 History

 Krásné Údolí was founded in 1488 on the site of an abolished village called Schickenplatz.
 It was founded by Henry III of Plauen on his Toužim estate.
 Soon Toužim became the economic centre of the estate and the development of Krásné Údolí stopped.

 Economy

-Krásné Údolí is home of notable dairy company Hollandia.
+Krásné Údolí is home of the dairy company Hollandia.
+It was founded 1991.
+It became one of the largest Czech yoghurt producers.